PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 In this mode of operation, care should be taken that the database replication occurs over a secure network, or over an encrypted connection.
-This is because keying material, if intercepted, could be used to counterfeit DNSSEC data using the original keys.
+If intercepted, keying material could be used to counterfeit DNSSEC data using the original keys.

 Such a single replicated database requires no further attention beyond monitoring already required during non-DNSSEC operations.